-The Bible links purity and the heart to show that those who value God above all else will be revealed through how they live.
+The Bible links purity and the heart to show that those who value God above all else will be revealed in how they live.
 Purity flows from a heart that has been transformed by the love and grace of God.
 No matter how hard you try, you cannot disconnect your sexual behaviors from your heart.
 For this reason, Jesus says that only the pure in heart can see God.
 James says those with clean hands and a pure heart are able to draw near to God.
 What does this mean?

 An impure heart leads us to live in a fog or a haze where we cannot see clearly.
-Sexual sin clouds our vision and makes us blind, deaf, and dumb to the ways and work of God.
+Sexual sin clouds our vision and makes us blind, deaf, and dumb to the ways and workings of God.
 You cannot draw near to God while deliberately walking away from what God says is best for your life.
 Purity leads to clarity.
 Impurity leads to double-minded idolatry.
 Meaning, when our heart and our thoughts are clouded by impurity, it quickly leads to some ungodly logic.

 - “I love God, but I love porn more so I will keep the secret habit going.”